alpyalti/Issuefy/issuefy-mvp-prd.md

 }
 ```

 Rules: valid JSON only; do not invent information; use only provided source text; keep descriptions short; include `source_id` so each signal maps to a source row; if no useful signal exists, return an empty `signals` array; suggested action should be practical and simple.
+When a company profile is provided, assess opportunities and risks relative to that company; when it is absent, base everything on competitors and keywords only.

 ### 16.2 Daily Summary Prompt

-Input: project context, latest signals, source titles, source snippets, source IDs, source URLs.
+Input: project context (including the company profile when present), latest signals, source titles, source snippets, source IDs, source URLs.

 Expected JSON output (strict):